demichie/elicipy/README.md

 Here there are steps to install and run the webapp from streamlit.io.

-On Github, you need two repositories, one hosting the webapp streamlit_app.py (copy this repository, see details below) and the other to collect the answers (create a new repository).
+On Github, you need two repositories, one hosting the webapp streamlit_app.py (copy this repository, see details below) and the other to collect the answers.

+To create the new repository for the answers, go to the you github main page, click on the tab "Repositories", and then on the green button "New", on the top-right above the list of your repositories.
+Write the "Reposotory name" for your asnwer repository, set this repository to "Private" if you don't want to show the answers, and finally click on "Create repository" at the bottom.

 ### GITHUB STREAMLIT REPOSITORY